sunwoo0458/IDH_Genre_Classification/README.md

 # IDH_Genre_Classification
+Welcom everyone!
-A repository for IDF final project on genre classification
+This is Sunwoo's repository for IDF final project: genre classification.
+You will find my python codes, files, and little bit of comments.
+All codes are run on Colaboratory by Google.
+Please contact @sunwooleesun on IG for help.

+"Your best and wisest refuge from all troubles is in your science." -- Ada Lovelace